mauricius/laravel-htmx/README.md

 });
 ```

-Additionally you can trigger [client-side events](https://htmx.org/headers/hx-trigger/) using the `addTrigger` methods.
+Additionally, you can trigger [client-side events](https://htmx.org/headers/hx-trigger/) using the `addTrigger` methods.

 ```php
 use Mauricius\LaravelHtmx\Http\HtmxResponse;